swagtop/bevy-flake/docs/pitfalls.md

 ```
   error occurred in cc-rs: Command LC_ALL="C" "gcc" "-O3" "-ffunction-sections" "-fdata-sections" "-fPIC" "-gdwarf-2" "-fno-omit-frame-pointer" "-arch" "arm64" "-mmacosx-version-min=11.0" "-Wall" "-Wextra" "-std=c11" "-o" "/home/user/Documents/git/bevy-project/target/aarch64-apple-darwin/debug/build/blake3-7165bcba79fb06bd/out/a1edd97dd51cd48d-blake3_neon.o" "-c" "c/blake3_neon.c" with args gcc did not execute successfully (status code exit status: 1).
 ```
-You are trying to compile to MacOS using `cargo build`.
+You are trying to compile to MacOS using `cargo-zigbuild`.
 You should:
-1. Double check that you are in the build shell with `echo $name`, the output should be `bevy-build-env`.
-If not, enter the build shell by running `nix develop .#build`.
+1. Refrain from using the `--no-wrapper` flag here.
 2. Use `cargo zigbuild` instead of `cargo build`.

 ### Unable to find libclang